amaotone/atcoder-next/README.md

 # AtCoder Next

-This tool sorts past problems of AtCoder and tells you the next problem to solve.
+This tool tells you the next problem to solve at AtCoder.

 ## Usage